nickmellor/DataGen/README.rst

 - Unicode for other languages

 - Python 3.3 support

+- extend output transformations and make more easily and robustly configurable,

+- introduce input transformations in order to support other address databases as input

 - obfuscating a production database for use by analysts without security clearance